ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 requirements as expressed using Require and Prohibit.
 While preferences expressed using Prefer and Avoid influence protocol and path selection as well, outcomes may vary given the same Selection Properties, as the available protocols and paths may vary across systems and contexts.
+However, implementations are RECOMMENDED to aim to provide a consistent outcome to an application, given the same Selection Properties.

 Note that application preferences may conflict with each other.
 For example, if an application indicates a preference for a specific path by